 The public is invited to the Thompson-Neely House &

-Farmstead in Washington Crossing Historic Park on Friday, April 29, from 10 AM to 2 PM for the annual Colonial sheep shearing event.
+Farmstead in Washington Crossing Historic Park for the annual Colonial sheep shearing event (date TBD).

 Attendees can see sheep being shorn of their winter wool coats and then try their hand at the many steps it takes to turn the fleece into clothing.
 This program is open to the general public, home-schooled children, and students in public, parochial and private schools.